Florida Attorney Says AHCA Must Put Medicaid Final Orders Online

 Access to Medicaid Final Orders.

 The plaintiff’s attorney argued before a three-judge panel of the court of appeal that she should not be required to pay hundreds of dollars to gain access to Medicaid final orders to prepare for clients’ Medicaid hearings when the law requires the agency to publish these.
-The attorney further argued that this fee was an unfair and unjustified barrier to justice.
-She should be given free access to these orders to provide her clients the best possible representation.
+The attorney further argued that this fee was an unfair and unjustified barrier to justice and that she should be given free access to these orders to ensure that she could provide the best possible representation for her clients.

 More Details of the Case.